row5is/HOL112018/README.md

 ### Git Blame

 This one adds "blame" information in the status bar.
+You can click on the persons name and it will show more information about the commit.

 ### Git History